eye-wave/bit-flipper-vst/README.md

 > Flipping the most significant bits can lead to very big DC offsets.

 Can i be useful?
-I guess so?
+I guess so? *Well maybe if you are remaking "On sight" by Kanye.*
 Flipping first fraction bits can add subtle noise to the sound.

 ### Download